gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-10-16-coding-standards.markdown

 ./libraries/lithium/console/li3 quality syntax app
 {% endhighlight %}

 I'd suggest that any code you write should adhere to these standards.
-If you are writing plugins, libraries or soforth for Lithium, or even committing back to core, it gives you a head start in getting accepted because you're doing things the same way as everyone else.
+If you are writing plugins, libraries or soforth for Li3, or even committing back to core, it gives you a head start in getting accepted because you're doing things the same way as everyone else.

 Take a few minutes to make sure your code meets the coding standards.
 Don't worry - I'll wait!